Summersville, KY

 About Summersville, KY

-Summersville is a small community in Kentucky with a population of 360 residents.
-The median household income is $51,696 per year, which is near the national average.
-The median age in Summersville is 24 years.
+Summersville is a small community located in Kentucky with a population of 360 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,696 per year, which is 31% below the national median of $75,149.
+The median age of 24 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Summersville, KY